 Kai utilizes a variety of therapeutic approaches and techniques, individualized to client needs, including cognitive behavioral therapy, motivational interviewing, family systems theory and client-centered modalities.
 Kai is grateful and honored to assist others on their journeys feel understood, facilitate growth and live with intention and congruence.

-Katie DeMent, LMHC (Eaton Square, Hawaii Kai, Kailua) is on your side as you do your best to navigate through the dualities of life.
+Katie DeMent, LMHC (Aina Haina, Eaton Square, Kailua) is on your side as you do your best to navigate through the dualities of life.
 Katie's goal is to help and support individuals and families in their search for balance, connections and strength.
 Developing a strong mindfulness practice in her own life has helped her found techniques that can be beneficial for others that are looking to try new ways of interacting with themselves and the world around them.
 Learning ways to cultivate gratitude is a huge emphasis in her practice and has been successful in helping others see how it can be powerful in shifting perspectives, strengthening relationships and finding peace in the present moment.